 - Rejection Notice

 Funding amounts will vary by project, but no project may receive more than $2000.
-The DGRG is a competitive grant program, and the total number of grants awarded will be based on the number of qualified proposals received.
+Grants will be awarded until funding is exhausted for the 2020-21 academic year.